miczac/CNNCTTST/README.md

 At the top of the script, find the comment line '*setting up below*' You'll need to configure three variables:
-- `setupDestIP`  that's the IP-address of host/interface to check/monitor
+- `setupDestIP`  IP-address of host/interface to check/monitor
-- `setupNextHopIP`  that's the  next hop's IP towards $setupDestIP here!
+- `setupNextHopIP`  next hop's IP towards $setupDestIP
-- `revdMsgStr`  that's the start of log-msg, but reversed (for cleaner filtering in logs)
+- `revdMsgStr`  first few characters of log-msg, but reversed (for cleaner filtering in logs)

 ### Parameters to tweak in RouterOS's script environment during runtime

 - `CNNCTTSTnextHopIP` - for monitoring the connection to the next hop
-- `CNNCTTSTdestIP` - that's the host or interface to monitor
+- `CNNCTTSTdestIP` - the host or interface to monitor

 ### Testing the setup